-Multi-functional Advanced Nanomaterials for Medicine, Environment and Energy Technologies are topics for doing fundamental and application-oriented research projects at the NEB research group.
+Multi-functional Advanced Nanomaterials for Medicine & Agriculture, Energy and Enviroment Technologies are topics for doing fundamental and application-oriented research projects at the NEB research group.
 Advanced nanostructures and nanotechnological engineering are key factors for producing new innovations & international recognized quality.
 The NEB research group is focusing on advanced nanomaterials, nanohybrids, nanocomposites and their applications to energy and biomedical industry.

 Research at NEB is based on interdisciplinary approach by covering advanced materials science, nanoscience and nanotechnology for improving technological innovation and product quality.
-The researchers at NEB consist of domestic research scientists and international collaborators with expertise in the different fields, our manpower will maintain our position as one of the leading research group in the field of nano-energy and nano-biomedicine.
+The researchers at NEB consist of domestic research scientists and international collaborators with expertise in the different fields, our manpower will maintain our position as one of the leading research group in the field of advanced nano-technologies.